ember-graphql/ember-apollo-client/README.md

 }
 ```

-Though it is not recommended, you can also use the `graphql-tag` package to
+You can also use the `graphql-tag` package to write your queries within your
-write your queries within your JS file:
+JS file:

 ```js
 import gql from "graphql-tag";